-Item 3: The security staff at LCCC presently consists of seven full-time and two part-time security officers.
-All full-time security officers are certified under Pennsylvania Act 235 and receive annual training in first aid and CPR/AED.
-The Director of Campus Safety and Security is a full-time administrator with twenty-seven years of law enforcement experience.
+The uniformed security staff at LCCC presently consists of seven full-time and three part-time security officers.
+All full-time security officers are certified under Pennsylvania Lethal Weapons Training Certification (Act 235) and also receive annual training in first aid and CPR/AED.
+All of these individuals have been trained in handling, or at least stabilizing, most emergency situations such as fire, disturbances, and medical emergencies.
+Security personnel are also trained and certified in the use of defensive weapons and authorized to carry batons, pepper spray and handcuffs.
+Security personnel are not authorized to carry firearms of any type and do not have arrest powers.